mohibullahkamal/DataStructures-Algorithm/README.md

 # **PracticeAlgo**
-#### I practice Data Structures and Algorithms(in ES5/ES6) everyday to keep my logical coding skills sound.
+#### I practice Data Structures and Algorithms in Javascript(ES5/ES6) everyday to keep my logical coding skills sound.
 I use Jest(JS testing) to test my code for bugs, and always seek to have more than one approach to given problem.

 ---